 At best, this would have increased our energy costs because the furnace would not be working very efficiently.
 At worst, it was a potential fire hazard for sure!

-We were lucky that we did not need the heat sensor replaced from an excess of use.
+We were lucky that we did not need the heat sensor replaced from excessive use.
 Fortunately, we just needed the filter changed, but we had to pay the technician a call-out charge.

 We paid a costly price but it could have been worse!
 Neglecting such simple maintenance on our HVAC system when a regular filter change would have been much cheaper.
 How ironic given that we are:

 We have no excuse either.
-Dang Good keeps a constant stock of filters because Dang Good provides a Free Basic Standard Furnace Filter Replacement with each furnace and duct cleaning service.
+Dang Good keeps a constant stock of filters because Dang Good usually provides a Free Basic Standard Replacement Furnace Filter with each furnace and duct cleaning service.

 All we can say is that we had been so busy looking after our customer’s homes that we neglected our own home, which is not good.